kstenerud/concise-encoding/cte-specification.md

 Comments may be placed before or after any object.
 Any number of comments may occur in a row.
 A parser is free to preserve or discard comments.

-A comment begins with a `#` character followed by a space (U+0020), and terminates at the next carriage return (U+000D) or newline (U+000A).
+A comment with a payload begins with a `#` character followed by a space (U+0020), and terminates at the next carriage return (U+000D) or newline (U+000A).
+The comment payload begins after the `# ` sequence; everything including whitespace after this point is preserved.
 Comment contents may contain any printable or non-linebreaking whitespace UTF-8 characters.

-If a parser wishes to preserve comments, the contents of a comment are everything between the `# ` (# space) sequence and the carriage return or newline.
-All whitespace after the comment initiator `# ` should be preserved.
+A comment with no payload (an empty comment) begins with a '#' character, followed by zero or more whitespace characters, and terminates at the next carriage return (U+000D) or newline (U+000A).
+The whitespace in an empty comment is not preserved.

 Example: